josephwms/ECO395m-statlearning-exercises/excersises02.md

 defaulted, including all reasonably close matches in the analysis.”

 The problem here is that we are conditioning on defaulted loans and thus creating a biased sample.
-The matching loans associated with *history* == “good” may have other characteristics which are not as often associated with default, and so our model may distiguish *historygood* as the feature which best explains variation in *Default*.
+The matching loans associated with `history` == “good” may have other characteristics which are not as often associated with default, and so our model may distiguish `historygood` as the feature which best explains variation in `Default`.
 For this reason, this data set is inappropriate for building a model to screen prospective borrowers for default risk.
-Random sampling would eliminate this issue because there would be a much larger number of loans with *historygood* & *default* == 0, and so other, less-biased relationships might emerge.
+Random sampling would eliminate this issue because there would be a much larger number of loans with `historygood` == 1 & `Default` == 0, and so other, less-biased relationships might emerge.

 ## Children and hotel reservations